-This article covers key milestones and details the impact on loyalty programs, alliances, award travel, route networks, and future timelines.
+This article covers the key milestones and details the impact on loyalty programs, alliances, award travel, route networks, and future timelines, incorporating the very latest developments.

 Loyalty Program Integration: SKYPASS & Asiana Club